Priyansh-max/ValidAi/README.md

 ##### `validate(input: Record<string, any>): Promise<ValidationResponse>`

-Validates the provided text input for slang and gibberish content.
+Validates the provided text input for offensive and gibberish content.

 - `input`: Record of field names to text content
 - Returns: Promise containing validation results and overall success status